fic2/runner/_site/README.md

 * *Images*: individual Docker images.
 When deployed, they are called *services*.
 * *Application Templates*: linked sets of Docker images.
 When deployed, they are called *applications*, composed of one or more *services*.

-The user interface provides a built-in search capability that can search any public Docker image repository through Docker Hub, including the FIC2Lab repository.
+The user interface provides a built-in search capability that can search any public Docker image repository through Docker Hub, including the FI-CONTENT 2 repository.
 It will search as well public Application Templates from Panamax.io.
 You can also select from the list the featured templates and images.

 ![](https://github.com/fic2/runner/raw/master/images/image00.png)

-Let’s select the Social Network Enabler and click on “Run Template”.
+Let’s select the Social Network SE and click on “Run Template”.
 This will trigger under the hood the download and launch of an application with one image: “fic2/ppnet”.
 It will open the management dashboard for this application and show a spinning wheel that means that the deployment is taking place.

 ![](https://github.com/fic2/runner/raw/master/images/image03.png)